Skip to content

 Breach Liability and Client Trust

 Beyond regulatory penalties, a data breach without a documented WISP exposes your firm to civil litigation from affected clients.
-Courts and arbitration panels view the absence of a written security plan as a failure of professional duty.
+Courts and arbitration panels may view the absence of a written security plan as a failure of professional duty.
 The reputational cost of a publicized breach — clients whose Social Security numbers and financial records were exposed — can permanently damage a practice built over decades.
-Our identity theft prevention guide for tax professionals covers the downstream consequences in detail.
+Our identity theft prevention guide for tax professionals and our walkthrough of what to do after a data breach cover the downstream consequences in detail.

 IRS Publications and Resources for WISP Development